GamerXCZ/source2utils/README.md

 - Source Filmmaker Branch (most content from this build is stable and should work nicely.)
 - Half-Life: 2 (character models and some others crash while trying to compile, but then finish compiling fine)
 - Counter-Strike: Source
+- Counter-Strike: Global Offensive (untested for player models and weapon models)
 - Black Mesa Source (same as HL2)
 - Team Fortress 2 (Models compile fine, but HWM characters are pretty well broken)